inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Unit Testing
 To test the application one should just run `pytest` command in `app_python` folder.
 By this, all the tests in `tests` folder will be run.

+## Visits
+Number of page visits stores in `visits/visits.txt` as a number, moreover, `/visits` is mounted as a volume with Docker container.
+To view the number of visits on the site, you can access `/visits` path.
+It returns a JSON with the number of visits.
+In other words, it is possible to see the number of visits on `http://127.0.0.1:8080/visits`.

 ## Docker usage
 ### Building on local machine
 To build a Docker image do the following: